 Fig.~\ref{fig:fsat_bin_results} is very similar to Fig.~\ref{fig:fsat_thr_results} but shows the inferred satellite fraction $\fsat$ for the stellar mass bin samples as a function of the mass range.
-Compared to $\fsat$ for the threshold samples, the peak of the $\Mprog$ model is shifted to a higher stellar mass, $\log_{10}[M_*/(h^{-2}M_\odot)]\simeq9.7$, because $\fsat$ for the threshold samples is the cumulation of $\fsat$ for the bin samples.
+Compared to $\fsat$ for the threshold samples, the peak of the $\Mprog$ model is shifted to a higher stellar mass, $\log_{10}[M_*/(h^{-2}M_\odot)]\simeq\smrv{9.4\textrm{--}10}$, because $\fsat$ for the threshold samples is the cumulation of $\fsat$ for the bin samples.

 \cite{Knobel13} used the spectroscopic galaxy sample at $0.1<z<0.8$ from the zCOSMOS survey to evaluate the satellite fractions \citep[see][for the measurements at $z\simeq0$]{vdB08}.
 They showed that the satellite fractions at $0.4<z<0.6$ and $0.6<z<0.8$ are not a monotonic function of the stellar mass, and have a peak at $\log_{10}[M_*/(h^{-2}M_\odot)]\simeq10.1$ and $10.3$, respectively.
-This is similar to the prediction of the $\Mprog$ model.
+This is \smrv{in the same trend as} the prediction of the $\Mprog$ model.

-The stellar mass dependence of the satellite fraction of the $\Mprog$ model comes from the best-fit $\zprog$.
-The peak positions and shapes of the satellite fraction and the best-fit $\zprog$ (the lower panel of Fig. \ref{fig:best_param_Mprog}) are very similar to each other.
+The stellar mass dependence of the satellite fraction of the $\Mprog$ model comes from \smrv{that of} $\zprog$.
+The peak positions and shapes of the satellite fraction and $\zprog$ (Fig. \ref{fig:best_param_Mprog}) are very similar to each other.
 This is because a larger $\zprog$ generally leads to a higher satellite fraction as discussed in Sec.~\ref{sec:xi_zprog}.